Ciconia When They Cry - Phase 1 For You, the Replaceable Ones

 “The character graphics can't even move, walk, and punch at the same time.”

-“Mainly because of the story, it seems usual at first, with the graphics being little more than an enhancement from the previous games and without voice acting.”
+“Mainly because of the story, it seems usual at first, with the graphics being little more enhanced from the previous games and without voice acting.”

 - 43 % positive mentions

 The atmosphere in "Ciconia: When They Cry" is praised for its powerful and immersive quality, effectively setting the tone from the outset with well-crafted writing and unique character introductions.
-While the background music is noted to be mostly royalty-free, it complements the game's ambiance, creating a warm post-WW3 world enhanced by filtered-photograph backgrounds.
-The prose is fluid and engaging, though some readers find occasional repetitiveness in key phrases, which does not detract significantly from the overall experience.
+While the background music, though mostly royalty-free, is thoughtfully selected to complement the game's ambiance, it may not reach the grandeur of previous titles like "Umineko."
+The filtered-photograph backgrounds further enhance the warm, post-WW3 setting, creating a distinct atmosphere that differs from earlier entries in the franchise.

 “Just like its predecessors, Ciconia: When They Cry has been written extremely well and manages to set a powerful atmosphere right from the beginning.”